 Securities lending involves certain risks.
-An Underlying Fund may lose money on its investment of cash collateral, resulting in a loss of principal, or may fail to earn sufficient income on its investment to cover the fee or rebate it has agreed to pay the borrower.
-An Underlying Fund may incur losses in connection with its securities lending activities that exceed the value of the interest income and fees received in connection with such transactions.
-Securities lending also subjects an Underlying Fund to the risk of loss resulting from problems in the settlement and accounting process, and to additional credit, counterparty and market risk.
-These risks could be greater with respect to an Underlying Fund that loans non-U.S. securities.
-In addition, an Underlying Fund bears the risk that the value of the securities on loan will increase while they are on loan, or that the value of the collateral will decline during the period of the loan, and that the counterparty will not provide, or will delay in providing, additional collateral.
-An Underlying Fund also bears the risk that a borrower may fail to return loaned securities in a timely manner or at all, either because the borrower fails financially or for other reasons.
-If a borrower of securities fails financially, an Underlying Fund may also lose its rights in the collateral.
-An Underlying Fund could experience delays and costs in recovering loaned securities or in gaining access to and liquidating the collateral, which could result in actual financial loss and which could interfere with portfolio management decisions or the exercise of ownership rights in the loaned securities (including voting the loaned securities in question).
-If an Underlying Fund is not able to recover the loaned securities, the Underlying Fund may sell the collateral and purchase replacement securities in the market.
-However, an Underlying Fund will incur transaction costs on the purchase of replacement securities.
-These events could trigger adverse tax consequences for the Underlying Fund.
+The Fund may lose money on its investment of cash collateral, resulting in a loss of principal, or may fail to earn sufficient income on its investment to cover the fee or rebate it has agreed to pay the borrower.
+The Fund may incur losses in connection with its securities lending activities that exceed the value of the interest income and fees received in connection with such transactions.
+Securities lending also subjects the Fund to the risk of loss resulting from problems in the settlement and accounting process, and to additional credit, counterparty and market risk.
+These risks could be greater with respect to a Fund that loans non-U.S. securities.
+In addition, the Fund bears the risk that the value of the securities on loan will increase while they are on loan, or that the value of the collateral will decline during the period of the loan, and that the counterparty will not provide, or will delay in providing, additional collateral.
+The Fund also bears the risk that a borrower may fail to return loaned securities in a timely manner or at all, either because the borrower fails financially or for other reasons.
+If a borrower of securities fails financially, the Fund may also lose its rights in the collateral.
+The Fund could experience delays and costs in recovering loaned securities or in gaining access to and liquidating the collateral, which could result in actual financial loss and which could interfere with portfolio management decisions or the exercise of ownership rights in the loaned securities (including voting the loaned securities in question).
+If the Fund is not able to recover the loaned securities, the Fund may sell the collateral and purchase replacement securities in the market.
+However, the Fund will incur transaction costs on the purchase of replacement securities.
+These events could trigger adverse tax consequences for the Fund.
 In determining whether to lend securities or terminate a loan of securities to a particular borrower, the creditworthiness of the borrower will be considered and monitored throughout the period of the loan.
 Loans will only be made to firms deemed to be of good standing, and where the consideration that can be earned currently from securities loans of this type is deemed to justify the attendant risk.
-It is intended that the value of securities loaned by an Underlying Fund will not exceed one-third of the value of the Underlying Fund's total assets (including the loan collateral).
+It is intended that the value of securities loaned by the Fund will not exceed one-third of the value of the Fund's total assets (including the loan collateral).

-An Underlying Fund will consider the loaned securities as assets of the Underlying Fund, but will not consider any collateral as an Underlying Fund asset except when determining total assets for the purpose of the above one-third limitation.
+The Fund will consider the loaned securities as assets of the Fund, but will not consider any collateral as the Fund asset except when determining total assets for the purpose of the above one-third limitation.
 Loan collateral (including any investment of the collateral) is not subject to the percentage limitations stated elsewhere in this SAI or in the Prospectuses regarding investing in fixed income securities and cash equivalents.

-The Board of Trustees has approved each Fund's participation in a securities lending program and has adopted policies and procedures relating thereto.
-Certain Goldman Sachs Underlying Funds have retained either an affiliate of its investment adviser or State Street Bank and Trust Company to serve as their securities lending agent.
+The Board of Trustees has approved the Fund's participation in a securities lending program and has adopted policies and procedures relating thereto.
+Certain Goldman Sachs Funds have retained an affiliate of the Investment Adviser to serve as its securities lending agent.